The massive blackout that hit the UK earlier this month has highlighted the fragility of the country's electricity system.

 In aggregate, this will provide a shovel ready portfolio of circa 50 Mw, putting the company halfway to achieving its revised short-to-medium term target of cranking out 100 Mw a year.

 If that 100 Mw target is achieved, Urban Reserve should generate development fees of £5mln a year.

 Richard Burrell, AMP's chief executive, believes the extra electricity capacity needed to supply EVs has yet to be addressed and that is another reason to diversify the business into stand-by power and EV charging.

 Stand-by power units only require planning permission and a connection to the gas network, says Burrell, who adds that as its generators are roughly the size of two containers they can easily fit on bits of unused land.

 And Burrell sees many synergies between this business and new EV charging outlets.

 “A small-scale power generator is an attractive proposition.
-It’s all about providing power where it’s needed most,” he told Proactive.
+It’s all about providing power where it’s needed most,” he told Proactive in January.

-With some nuclear generators also being decommissioned the supply of electricity is becoming much more volatile and has increased the need for flexible and controllable stand-by supplies.
+- With some nuclear generators being decommissioned the supply of electricity is becoming much more volatile and has increased the need for flexible and controllable stand-by supplies.

 "In general the less secure and reliable our grid network the better the environment for the urban reserve units offered by AMP," analyst David Buxton at house broker finnCap told Proactive in August.